Systematic error mitigation for the PIXIE Fourier transform spectrometer: Jackknife Tests

 \subsection{Ascending vs Descending Node}

 The spacecraft scans the beams through a great circle in ecliptic coordinates, perpendicular to the sun line.
 As the beams move across the sky, hot and cold spots on scales much smaller than the beams enter and exit the field of view, creating a source of signal variation on time scales comparable to or shorter than the mirror stroke.
-Signal variation on short time scales correspond to high spatial frequencies and are Fourier transformed into a noise term at THz frequencies \cite{naess/etal:2019}.
-Since the signal variation is not symmetric with respect to the mirror stroke, noise models derived from the imaginary part of the Fourier transform ($\S$\ref{real_vs_imaginary_fft}) include this term.
+Signal variation on short time scales correspond to high spatial frequencies in the interferograms and are Fourier transformed into systematic error terms frequencies above 6 THz in the sky spectra \cite{naess/etal:2019}.
+Since the signal variations as small-scale anisotropies enter and exit the beams are not symmetric with respect to the mirror stroke, the resulting systematic error signals appear in both the real and imaginary parts of the Fourier transform.
+Noise models derived from the imaginary part of the Fourier transform ($\S$\ref{real_vs_imaginary_fft}) include these terms, which are small compared to either the instrument noise or sky signals \cite{naess/etal:2019}.

 Every six months, the beams retrace the same great circle on the sky but in the opposite direction, reversing the time sequence from small-scale anisotropy entering and exiting the beams.
 Differencing the interferograms from the ascending vs descending node observations within each pixel provide a second way to isolate and quantity the noise contribution from small-scale anisotropy.